NCIEVS/evsrestapi-client-SDK/doc/INCLUDE.md

 - **history**: indicates history should be included.
 - **inverseAssociations**: indicates inverse associations should be included.
 - **inverseRoles**: indicates inverse roles should be included.
+- **logicalDefinition**: indicates the machine-readable logical definition should be included.
+This value is currently supported only for NCIt and must be requested explicitly; it is not implied by `minimal`, `summary`, `full`, or `*`.
+If a concept does not have an indexed logical definition, the field contains an empty JSON object.
 - **maps**: indicates maps should be included.
 - **parents**: indicates parents should be included.
 - **paths**: indicates all paths to root concept should be included (be careful may be a large amount of data).